capybara-brain346/capybara-brain346/README.md

 Enthusiastic Artificial Intelligence & Machine Learning (AI/ML) student seeking to leverage my passion for technology to solve complex problems and drive innovation.
 Currently pursuing a degree in Artificial Intelligence & Data Science at DYPCOE.
 I'm eager to learn from experienced professionals and contribute to the advancement of the field.

 *   🌍  I'm based in India
-*   🖥️  See my portfolio at [My Portfolio](https://capybara-brain346.github.io/social-goggles/)
+*   🖥️  See my portfolio at [here](https://capybara-brain346.github.io/social-goggles/)
 *   ✉️  You can contact me at [choudhari.piyush@gmail.com](mailto:choudhari.piyush@gmail.com)

 ### Skills